-- Be sure to give any medications as directed! - If your meds are in a bottle, be sure to shake the bottle well before drawing up any medication - If you accidentally leave medications out of the fridge, contact the foster team for instructions on if it's ok to continue to use or if it needs replaced. - Keep your foster dogs noses and eyes clear of discharge by wiping with a warm, wet cloth multiple times a day.
+- Be sure to give any medications as directed! - If your meds are in a bottle, be sure to shake the bottle well before drawing up any medication - If you accidentally leave medications out of the fridge, contact the foster team for instructions on if it's ok to continue to use or if it needs replaced. - Keep your foster cats' noses and eyes clear of discharge by wiping with a warm, wet cloth multiple times a day.
 Humid air from a humidifier or hot shower can help to clear congested passages.
-AHS also may provide a nebulizer for severe cases of congestion. - Sometimes, congestion or a sore throat may keep fosters from eating as well, but it's important they get good nutrition to get better!
-Warming canned food for a few seconds in a microwave can help sick pets smell the food better and make it more enticing. - Monitor for severe coughing- if your foster dog is coughing continuously, is unable to sleep because of coughing, or coughing so severely they spit up mucus/bile, please let the foster team know.
-They may need additional medication. - Allow your foster dog to rest- much like when we have a cold, dogs with a URI need rest to get better!
-Keeping walks and play sessions shorter will help your foster dog to feel better quicker. - Pay attention to how your foster dog is feeling towards the end of their medication course.
+AHS also may provide a nebulizer for severe cases of congestion. - Monitor for swelling associated with your fosters' eyes.
+Often cats will get conjunctivitis when they are dealing with a URI and need additional medication(s) to treat this. - Sometimes, congestion or a sore throat may keep fosters from eating as well, but it's important they get good nutrition to get better!
+Warming canned food for a few seconds in a microwave can help sick cats smell the food better and make it more enticing. - Do not feed food containing fish or any human foods without the explicit direction of the foster team.
+If your foster still isn't eating well or skips more than one meal, reach out to the foster team. - Spend calm/quiet time with your foster cat each day to make him/her more comfortable.
+Cats with URIs feel much the same as we do when we're sick, so they may not be as playful as usual and may prefer to simply sit in your lap and nap. - Pay attention to how your foster cat is feeling towards the end of their medication course.
 If they are still exhibiting any URI symptoms, we may need to recheck or extend medications.